securitybrahh/identity/README.md

 ## The great Key Management UX problem

+is Web Standard of Passkey with [residengt keys,userVerificationRequired](https://developers.yubico.com/WebAuthn/WebAuthn_Developer_Guide/Resident_Keys.html)

+TODO ss of resident key stored a series 5.

+`The user handle and private key are stored in persistent memory on the authenticator during the registration ceremony.
+During the authentication ceremony the authenticator returns the user handle, allowing the RP to look up the associated user.
+This means that the user does not need to enter a username to login.`

-bitcoin cold signing {multisig} , mon-mnemonics, metal(gold), paper wallet, and now nsec 🤦 supperbacked by sun knudsen
+bitcoin cold signing {multisig} , mon-mnemonics, metal(gold), paper wallet, and now nsec 🤦 [supperbacked](https://github.com/superbacked/superbacked) by sun knudsen

 ## Custodians (Banks)